hengfengli/hengfengli.github.com/_posts/2017-05-13-hl-14-A-Question-about-ES6-Promise.md

 Inside the executor, the call of `resolve` tells the `Promise` object that this promise has been resolved.

-At the declaring time, the executor doesn't know the details of `resolve`, so its goal is to figure out can this promise be resolved or rejected?
-What arguments should be passed to `resolve` or `reject` functions?
+At the declaring time, the executor doesn't know the details of `resolve`, so its goals are to figure out can this promise be resolved or rejected?
+What arguments should be passed to the `resolve` function?

-So it is important to realize that the function in `.then()` will not be executed until `resolve` is called in the executor.
+The time to know these info can happen in the future.
+When we know that the promise is resolved (`resolve` is called), the function in `.then()` will be executed.

-Note: `.then()` is async.
+Note: Remember that `.then()` is async.
+Don't expect it to execute in a sync way.

 # References